zhuhanming/coding-questions-telegram-bot/README.md

 `/week`: To see a summary of how many questions each chat group member has completed this week.

-`/week_detailed`: **WIP**.
-To see a detailed list of the questions that each chat group member has completed this week.
+`/week_detailed`: To see a detailed list of the questions that each chat group member has completed this week.

 `/month`: To see a summary of how many questions each chat group member has completed this month.